Asia/Pacific

 Preparing a Wall for Painting or Wallpapering

-The better you prepare drywall before painting or wallpapering, the better the end result.
-Reaching for a perfect sanding texture can be time-consuming and strenuous, but it doesn’t have to be.
-You don’t need to compromise the perfect sanding finish if you choose the best solutions for the job at hand.
+The better you prepare the plastered walls before painting or wallpapering, the better the endresult.
+Reaching for a perfect sanding result can be time-consuming and uncomfortable, but it doesn’t have to.
+You don’t need to compromise the perfect sanding result if you choose the best solutions for the job at hand.

 Inhaling dust is dangerous for your health.
-This is why Mirka considers removing dust seriously.
-We know that time is money, and with Mirka's dust-free solutions you can invest your time on the actual work instead of being concerned for your health.
+This is why we at Mirka take removing dust seriously.
+We know that time is money, and with Mirka dust-free solutions you can invest your time on the actual work instead of cleaning up.

-Sanding walls after plastering can be difficult on your back and shoulders.
-Mirka's award-winning tools help you complete your job with less strain so you may begin the next day more comfortably.
+Sanding walls after plastering can be hard on your back and shoulders.
+With Mirka award-winning tools you can finish your job and begin a new one with ease and comfort.

 Protect Your Health with Dust-Free Sanding